Upload existing events via CSV

 - A Google Analytics 360 account with a website tracking ID.

-- Enhanced Ecommerce activated and set up for the website.
+- Enhanced Ecommerce activated and set up for your website.

-- BigQuery Export enabled in GA360 to set up daily imports into BigQuery.
+- BigQuery Export enabled in Google Analytics 360 for setting up daily imports into BigQuery.

 objectID in your index.